CosmWasm/docs-old/docs/name-service/msg.md

 ### InitMsg

-This are the Config parameters that we defined in the state file.
-These are our parameter's for the contract.
+These are the Config parameters that we defined in the state file.
 This message will only be used once per contract, when its created.

-We need to alter the `InitMsg` in order to match the config.
+We need to alter the `InitMsg` in order to match the config type.

 ### HandleMsg

-This will be an enum, if you are unclear on enums read more on them [here](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html), we will define the actions that our contract needs to execute its logic.
+This will be an enum, if you are unclear on enums you can read more on them [here](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html).
+We will define the actions that our contract needs to execute its logic.

 Currently there are two defined msgs `Increment` and `Reset`.
 For our contract we need to change these two msgs